 Statement on Confidentiality

 SAS take confidentiality and privacy of student information seriously.
 Personal or disability-related information shall not be shared with any other person, unless as part of your academic accommodation process.
 For any information beyond what is academic accommodation related shall only be shared with your expressed consent.
 Direct contact with parents on accommodation-related matters will take place only with your expressed consent.
-See our Confidentiality Statement found in our Intake Package, for more information.

 Student Accessibility Services is committed to respecting, supporting, and celebrating the diversity of all people within the McMaster University community.
 Through the provision of academic accommodation-related supports, SAS will strive to meet the needs of all members of the campus community regardless of life experience or background.
 SAS aspires to be a comfortable and welcoming place where our service is safe and affirming.